How long does heart surgery recovery take?

 What does recovery look like after heart surgery?

-There are two types of heart surgery recovery to consider.
 First is the recovery done in the hospital.
 Depending on the type of surgical procedure you undergo, you will likely require intensive care in the hospital for a day or a few days, followed by less-intensive care before you are discharged.

 At Northeast Georgia Medical Center in Gainesville, recovery in the first hours and days following a heart procedure includes careful observation in the Ronnie Green Heart Center.
 In this cardiovascular intensive care unit (CVICU), specially trained nurses and other providers will track your vital signs and other health indicators, like how well your incision is draining.
 Your care team will also carefully watch you for any delays in recovery or other complications.

-The second aspect of heart surgery recovery takes place after you have been discharged from the hospital.
+The second phase of heart surgery recovery happens once you’ve been discharged from the hospital.
 During this time, you will want to carefully follow the guidance provided by your surgeon and care team.
 They will tell you exactly what you do during this time—and what you should avoid.
+Following this guidance will help you stay safe and make your recovery as smooth and quick as possible.

 What’s the average heart surgery recovery time?